 While researching The Reckoning radio series, we stumbled on a pretty extraordinary resource at the National Archives.
-It is a set of ledger books that were created to keep track of African American men who joined the Union Army from Kentucky.
-There are roughly 15,000 soldiers listed in these ledgers, most of whom had been enslaved.
+It is a set of ledger books that were created to keep track of African American men who joined the U.S. Colored Troops (USCT) from Kentucky.

-What makes these books so valuable is that, for every man listed who was enslaved, it provides us with an array of facts about him that would otherwise be preserved in no other document: his first and last name, his birth year, his birth location, when and where he enlisted, and it also lists the name of his enslaver, because Lincoln had promised those loyal to the Union that they would be compensated $300 for any enslaved man who joined the Union Army.
-We can think of this as a kind of Rosetta Stone that unlocks so much previously hidden information about enslaved people.
+What makes these books so valuable is that, for every man listed who was enslaved, it provides us with an array of facts about him that would otherwise be preserved in no other document: his first and last name, his birth year, his birth location, when and where he enlisted, and it also lists the name of his enslaver, because President Lincoln had promised those loyal to the Union that they would be compensated $300 for any enslaved man who joined the Union Army.
+We think of these ledgers as a kind of “Rosetta Stone” that unlocks so much previously hidden information about enslaved people from Kentucky.

 If you would like to make a tax-deductible donation of any amount to support this project, please go to our donation page.

 To learn more about the project, please watch the video presentation below, recorded in December 2021 at a virtual event for the Filson Historical Society in Louisville.

 We sincerely thank our funders